Board of Directors

 Dawna Cobb practiced law in the private and public sector for 22 years before becoming the assistant dean for student affairs at the University of Maryland Carey School of Law in 2006.
 She served in that position until 2012, and returned to the UM Carey School of Law in 2013 to teach a variety of courses including negotiation and legal writing.
 She currently directs the Law School’s JustAdvice® Project, which provides brief free legal advice to Baltimore-area residents who can’t afford an attorney.
 Dawna is and has been an active member of numerous community and professional organizations including the Baltimore City Ethics Board, the Baltimore Women’s Giving Circle, The Goucher Prison Education Project, the Baltimore Orchard Project, the Charles Village Community Benefits District, and the Painted Ladies of Charles Village house painting contest.
 Dawna regularly picks up trash wherever she goes, which falls in lines with Blue Water Baltimore’s mission to create lasting solutions to Baltimore’s trash and litter problems.

-Brian Dettmann is the Co-Head of Private Equity at Brown Advisory.
-He was previously based in Chicago and served as the President and Chief Executive Officer of Caledonia Capital Partners, LLC, an investment and financial advisory firm.
-He holds a B.S. from Iowa State University and an MBA from the Tuck School of Business at Dartmouth College.
+Brian Dettmann is the President of Caledonia Capital Partners, LLC, a multifamily office focused on investing in and acquiring private companies.
+He was previously the Co-Head of Private Equity at Brown Advisory.
+Brian holds a B.S. from Iowa State University where he majored in agriculture and an MBA from the Tuck School of Business at Dartmouth College.
 He currently serves on the Advisory Board for Betamore, a Baltimore-based incubator and campus for technology and entrepreneurship.

 Fran Flanigan *